GTPB/PPB17/day5/Hackathon/HINTS.md

 >|125985|4
 ```

 where  125985 is the AC number of the original sequence and 1,2,3,4, ... is a counter.
-Should you find too complicated to write `generate_peptide.py`, there is a copy in the material folder
+Should you find too complicated to write `generate_peptide.py`, there is an already written copy in the material folder  :)

+2. Search the peptides in `Plasmodium_falciparum.fasta`.
+Notice that BLAST can take as input directly a multiple sequence fasta file (e.g. `nuclear_antigen_peptides.fasta`)

 2. What should the input & output of each function be?